LeoGondouin/MLOPS/README.md

 # MLOPS

 ## Start the app
-Just get to the root of the project folder, start Docker Desktop, open up a terminal and use *docker compose up --build*, wait a bit, then you're free to use the app as you see fit !
+Just get to the root of the project folder, start Docker Desktop, open up a terminal and use *docker compose up --build*, wait a bit, then feel free to use the app as you see fit !

 ## Prediction Feature